top of page

 • 3 min read

 At Mobile Notaries of SWFL, we regularly help clients across Southwest Florida understand exactly when a witness is required, when a notary is required, and when both are needed.
-Knowing the distinction ahead of time can save you time, stress, and costly mistakes.

 What Is a Witness?

-A witness typically confirms that:
+A witness typically confirms:

-• The signer personally appeared
+• The signer was physically present

-• The signer signed the document willingly
+• The signer signed willingly

 • The signer appeared mentally competent